melezhik/outthentic/README.md

 Compiled Perl files are executed and results are dumped out to console.

 # Hooks

 Story hooks are story runner's extension points.

 Hook features:

-* Hooks like scenario are scripts written on different languages (Perl,Bash,Ruby,Python)
+* Hooks like scenarios are scripts written on different languages (Perl,Bash,Ruby,Python)

-* Hooks always _binds to some story_ - to create a hook you should place hook's script into story directory.
+* Hooks always _binds to some story_, to create a hook you should place hook's script into story directory.

 * Hooks are are executed _before_ scenarios

 Here is an example of hook:

     $ nano perl/hook.pl